 Some curb extrusion machines cause trouble with slumping, tearing, irregularities, or other unacceptable results.
-Usually the machine can be adjusted or modified, or the concrete mix can be adjusted, but sometimes it may be necessary to discontinue use of the machine if it can not construct the curb according to the specifications.
+Usually the machine can be adjusted or modified, or the concrete mix can be adjusted, but sometimes it will be necessary to prohibit use of the machine.